 The CTLE grounds its services in evidence-based practices.
 These include, but are not limited to the following: individual consultations; classroom observations and feedback sessions; syllabus reviews; the development of college, school, and department-specific workshops; assistance in reviewing and responding to student feedback; and knowledge co-creation related to general and specific teaching questions.

-Sometimes the CTLE staff is away, but these teaching resources are available 24/7.
+These teaching resources are available 24/7.

 - The Syracuse University Answers portal offers practical resources on teaching via an extensive searchable database.
 Check out this example: Align Your Course for Adaptability.